ravachol/kew/website/site_src/donate.md

 You get to be inducted into the <a href="sponsors.html">Hall of Fame of the Elite</a> (the Sponsors page).

-#### How do I know you will put my donation to good use?

-This is a very important project to me.
-I started working as a software developer in 1996, and this is my Magnum Opus and gift to the world, that I'm doing as a hobby.
-A lot of people contribute to this project too, about ~20 people the last two big releases.
-We have been adding a ton of stuff to kew and making it better and safer to use.

-#### I can only donate a small amount.
-Does that help?

-Yes, it absolutely does.

-#### Why are monthly subscriptions preferred?

-We fully appreciate one-time donations, but monthly donations provide safety, stability and predictability.

 #### Can I contact you?

 You can send an email to kew-player AT proton DOT me.